-Location: La Jolla is an affluent coastal community in San Diego.
+Location: La Jolla, CA is an affluent coastal community in San Diego.
 The La Jolla peninsula can be seen for miles up the coast, somtimes as far as San Clemente, on a clear day.
 (Map)

 La Jolla Shores Activity Hub

 La Jolla Shores, Kellogg Park, Scripps Pier, Dike Rock Tide Pools, Birch Aquarium.

 La Jolla Downtown Village Activity Hub

 La Jolla Cove, Children’s Pool Beach, Ellen Browning Scripps Park, Cuvier Park, Shell Beach Tide Pool, La Jolla Sea Caves, La Jolla Downtown Village, Museum of Contemporary Art, La Jolla.
 Events: La Jolla Concerts by the Sea, La Jolla Festival of the Arts and Food Fair.